daywiss/memtable/README.md

   var result = table.removeAllBy(['prop1','prop2'],[['compositevalue1','compositevalue2']])
 ```

-##Map, Filter, Reduce, Each
+##Map, Filter, Reduce, Each, Sort
-Internally uses (lodash's)[ www.lodash.com] "map", "filter", "reduce" and "each" functions over the entire table.
+Internally uses [lodash's]( www.lodash.com) "map", "filter", "reduce" and "each" functions over the entire table.
 You can accomplish the same thing
 with "list" getting all the data as an array, but this saves you an iteration over the table.
+Order of iteration is not gauranteed.

 ```js
   //filter over all items in table, returns an array of items which filter returned true for